 Two, three times a week I would watch his matches, and it would give me a lot of happiness, especially when the camera showed him when he was celebrating a goal or hugging his teammates.

-MOTHER: His mother Marina Taschyan took the role of both father and mother after Henrikh lost his dad.
+His mother, Marina Taschyan, took the role of both father and mother after Henrikh lost his dad.

 It’s very hard for a mother to do this in society.
 She had to stick up for me, and also sometimes be hard with me like a father would be.